medialesson/hugo-theme-event/CONTRIBUTING.md

 -   Choose the keys wisely!
 A later modification of a key would introduce a breaking change.
 -   Avoid technical or framework related terms (e.g., `single`, `list` or `taxonomy`).

+## Tests

+The functionality of the theme is ensured with [Playwright](https://playwright.dev/) tests.

+Before you run the tests, make sure neither Hugo nor any other process runs on port `1313`.
+Playwright runs its own instance of the theme and executes the tests against it.

+You can run the tests with `npx playwright test`.

+For a reliable and deterministic test environment, the tests run a dedicated Hugo configuration (`hugo.spec.yaml`).
+This configuration sets the Sessionize ID to `test` which makes the theme load a mocked API response from `assets/test/sessionize-view-all.json`.

 ## References

 [^styleplacement]: